vectorgraphics/v3d/V3DSpecs.md

 1. `TRIPLE`: Center of the sphere.
 2. `REAL`: Radius of the sphere
 3. `UINT`: Center index.
-This corresponds to the index of an array of center points if index is `> 0`.
-   If Index is zero, denotes there is no center point associated with this object.
 4. `UINT`: Material index.
-This is the index of the material array `Material` where `Material[i]` is the material of this object.

 ### Hemisphere

-A Hemisphere is the half sphere specified by a base sphere and an angle in polar and azimuth angles (FIXME: in radians?) specifying the normal vector of the plane which partitions the sphere, with hemisphere being the side of the sphere normal vector faces.
+A Hemisphere is the half sphere specified by a base sphere and an angle in polar and azimuth angles in radians specifying the normal vector of the plane which partitions the sphere, with hemisphere being the side of the sphere normal vector faces.

 1. `TRIPLE`: Center of the sphere.
 2. `REAL`: Radius of the sphere
 3. `UINT`: Center index.
-This corresponds to the index of an array of center points if index is `> 0`.
-   If Index is zero, denotes there is no center point associated with this object.
 4. `UINT`: Material index.
-This is the index of the material array `Material` where `Material[i]` is the material of this object.
 5. `REAL` Polar angle
 6. `REAL` Azimuth angle